DFEAGILEDEVOPS/MTC/design/pupil-state/readme.md

 - Attendance

 ## Outcomes
-pupil logged in status is needed when validation fails, notify teacher when marking fails, inform teacher
+- pupil logged in status is needed
+- when validation fails, notify teacher
+  - sent from validation service to the check-notifier
+- when marking fails, inform teacher
+  - sent from marking service to the check-notifier